World Trade Center in popular culture

 The original World Trade Center in March 2001.
 The tower on the left, with the antenna spire, was 1 WTC.
 The tower on the right was 2 WTC.

 The original World Trade Center, which featured the landmark Twin Towers (1 WTC and 2 WTC), was a building complex in the Financial District in Lower Manhattan, New York City.
 1 and 2 World Trade Center – the North and South Tower – stood at 417 and 415 m with 110-stories respectively, becoming the tallest buildings in the world from 1971 to 1973.
 The North Tower, with its antenna included, was the tallest building in the world by pinnacle height until the towers were destroyed in the September 11 attacks in 2001.
-An iconic feature of the New York City skyline for nearly three decades, the World Trade Center has been featured in cartoons, comic books, computer games, video games, television, films, photographs, artwork, and music videos.
+An iconic feature of the New York City skyline for nearly three decades, the World Trade Center has been featured in comic books, computer games, video games, television, films, photographs, artwork, and music videos.